 2 Forms of HIIT

-Any activity can become a HIIT workout when the emphasis is on interval training, but there are two popular methods of HIIT you’ve probably heard about.
+Any activity can become high-intensity when the emphasis is on interval training, but there are two popular methods of HIIT you’ve probably heard about.

 Tabata – The most popular form and some may argue the most brutal.